ysoh286/honours-project-2017/detailed-notes.md

 **Shiny + JS + gridSVG + PNG trend line solution** for dealing with large datasets:
 - Almost there!
 There's some incorrect mapping going on between the selection box, and the translation of co-ordinates.
 - Caveats:
   - To nest an PNG inside an SVG element we use the < image > tag.
-However, this requires a URL of the png (ie you have to put your image up on the web somewhere) otherwise Shiny (or DOM) can't read it (xlink:href).
+However, this requires a URL of the png (ie you have to put your image up on the web somewhere/ or change the tag(not sure if ``` data:image/png base64; ``` would work )) otherwise Shiny (or DOM) can't read it (xlink:href).
-  - Placing the PNG inside the svg takes a while to figure out to get it in the right place
+  - Placing the PNG inside the svg takes a while to figure out to get it in the right place (is there a better way of putting things together using R for better 'accuracy'? (like what iNZightMaps does...))
   - Mapping situation: If the PNG is in the right place and we're using the right co-ordinate system (ie viewport for converting SVG co-ordinates back into 'native' data points), in theory everything should align...

   WHAT DIFFERS IN THIS COMPARED TO SVG: